The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 Now, we can express the velocity deficit $\overbar{U}(y,z,t)$ as the combination of the velocity deficit amplitude $U_{s0}(t)$ for the conditional stationary profile and the self-similar profiles.
 The simplification of the superposition equation \eqref{eqn:model-superposition} is

-Note that this does not necessarily require the same length scales of the p.d.f. as those of the mean velocity profile.
-The change of the length scales will lead to the change of the value in the integral, which is a function of $t$.
+Note that this does not necessarily require the same width and height of the p.d.f. as those of the mean velocity profile.
+The varying of the width and the height will lead to the varying integral value, making the integral a function of $t$.